geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:35:18](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2118)]
-I mean, with all things, with all the .
+I mean, with all things, with all the.
 Yeah.
 You're just reinserting yourself back to until it hits that many times.

 ##### **Geohot** [[00:35:29](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2129)]
 Yeah, yeah.
 I think also with graph infinite loop, sometimes we can explicitly detect the infinite loop, and it'd be nice to have a better error message when we can.
 You can't always.
 I mean, you can if you use, like, there's algorithms to do it, but they're kind of complicated and slow.